Phylum: Chordata - Class: Aves - Order: Accipitriformes - Family: Accipitridae

 Sparrowhawks nest in trees or sometimes on cliff ledges.
 Typically five white eggs, blotched with red-brown, are laid in a flattish nest made from twigs.

-The Sparropwhawk preys on small birds by skimming along the tops of hedgerows and suddenly dropping on a victim upon.
+The Sparrowhawk preys on small birds by skimming along the tops of hedgerows and suddenly dropping on a victim upon.
 Once they spot a potential victim they are very determined, sometimes crashing through thorny hedges and suffering mortal damage to themselves.
 Small mammals also feature occasionally in the diet of Sparrowhawks, and then their strategy is to skim very low over short-cropped meadows until they spot a vole, mouse or shrew; they they swerve sharply and dive upon their quarry.
-(The common name of this bird of prey is an indication of the kinds of birds they tend to prey upon, and they are thought to have been a major contributor to the decline of Tree Sparrows, in particular, in recent years; however, Sparrowhawks are almost certainly only one of the many cause of the problem.)
+(The common name of this bird of prey is an indication of the kinds of birds thhey tend to prey upon, and they are thought to have been a major contributor to the decline of Tree Sparrows, in particular, in recent years; however, Sparrowhawks are almost certainly only one of the many cause of the problem.)

 Owners of racing pigeons have for many years considered the Sparrowhawk a serious menace; however, research evidence does not support the claims that a significant number of pigeons are taken by these little hawks.
 It is ground-feeding birds, particularly, that have greatest difficulty escaping when a Sparrowhawk swoops upon them; we have even seen songbirds seized by a Sparrowhawk while they were eating seeds that we have put out for them, giving a whole new meaning to the term bird table!